 New Year honours for outstanding contributions to science and health

-Staff and alumni from the University of Sheffield have been recognised by Her Majesty The Queen in the New Year honours.
+Alumni and staff from the University of Sheffield have been recognised by Her Majesty The Queen in the New Year honours.

-Sheffield graduate and Honorary Doctor Dr Helen Sharman OBE has been awarded the Order of St Michael and St George in recognition of her services to science and technology educational outreach.
+Sheffield alumna and honorary graduate Dr Helen Sharman OBE has been awarded the Order of St Michael and St George in recognition of her services to science and technology educational outreach.

-Dr Sharman graduated from the University of Sheffield with a Bachelor of Science degree in Chemistry in 1984 and became the first woman to visit the Mir space station.
+Dr Sharman graduated from the University of Sheffield with a BSc in Chemistry in 1984 and became the first woman to visit the Mir space station.
 During her mission she was involved in various experiments about the effects of weightlessness on physical, chemical and biological systems.

 Professor of Arctic Ecology in the Department of Animal and Plant Sciences, Professor Terence Vincent Callaghan has been awarded a CMG in the Diplomatic Service and Overseas list for services to advancing knowledge and international collaboration in arctic science.

 Professor Callaghan began his work as an arctic plant ecologist in 1967.
 Over the last 50 years he has worked in every arctic country and been in the field each year, carrying out research.

 His research focuses on relationships between the arctic environment and the ecology of arctic plants and animals including ecosystem processes.

 Professor Hilary Anne Chapman CBE, Chief Nurse at Sheffield Teaching Hospitals Trust and Honorary Doctor of Medicine at the University of Sheffield has been awarded a Dame Commander of the Order of the British Empire.

 Professor Chapman was made an honorary doctor of medicine by the University of Sheffield in 2015 in recognition of her major contributions to health policy, healthcare delivery and system reform, which led to the development of the Safer Nursing Care Toolkit.